Jalen Pickett

-Jalen Maurice Pickett (born October 22, 1999) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
-He played college basketball for the Siena Saints and the Penn State Nittany Lions.
+Jalen Maurice Pickett (born October 22, 1999) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA), on a two-way contract with the San Diego Clippers He played college basketball for the Siena Saints and the Penn State Nittany Lions.
 He is a graduate of SPIRE Institute and Academy, an Olympic training center in Geneva, Ohio.

 High school career

 Pickett played high school basketball for the Aquinas Institute in Rochester, New York.
 In his junior season, he led his team to a New York State Public High School Athletic Association (NYSPHSAA) Class AA championship while earning most valuable player (MVP) honors.
 As a senior, Pickett averaged 20 points and 10 rebounds per game, reaching the Class AA Federation Final.
 He played for the Albany-based program City Rocks on the Amateur Athletic Union (AAU) circuit and was teammates with five-star recruit Isaiah Stewart.
 Playing for the City Rocks, Pickett led the Nike Elite Youth Basketball League in player efficiency.
 For academic reasons, he completed a postgraduate year, during which he played for SPIRE Institute in Geneva, Ohio.
 Pickett averaged 14 points, 6.3 rebounds, 4.6 assists and 2.1 steals per game.
 He became academically eligible to play in the National Collegiate Athletic Association (NCAA).
 Pickett was considered a three-star recruit by Rivals and received few offers from NCAA Division I programs.
 He committed to Siena to play for first-year head coach Jamion Christian.